ogcio/ogcio-ds/govie-frontend/docs/releasing/publishing-from-a-support-branch.md

     - create announcement draft for the new release (example issue: [#2108](https://github.com/alphagov/govuk-frontend/issues/2108))
     - create release notes for the new release (example issue: [#1986](https://github.com/alphagov/govuk-frontend/issues/1986))
     - create release notes for the new release of GOV.UK Prototype Kit (example issue: [#958](https://github.com/alphagov/govuk-prototype-kit/issues/958))
-    - create an issue for the new release of GOV.UK Frontend (example issue: [#1987](https://github.com/alphagov/govuk-frontend/issues/1987))
+    - create an issue for the new release of GOV.IE Frontend (example issue: [#1987](https://github.com/alphagov/govuk-frontend/issues/1987))
-    - update the GOV.UK Design System to use the new release of GOV.UK Frontend (example issue: [#1347](https://github.com/alphagov/govuk-design-system/issues/1347))
+    - update the GOV.UK Design System to use the new release of GOV.IE Frontend (example issue: [#1347](https://github.com/alphagov/govuk-design-system/issues/1347))
     - create an issue for the new release of GOV.UK Prototype Kit (example issue: [#917](https://github.com/alphagov/govuk-prototype-kit/issues/917))
     - update the GOV.UK Prototype Kit to use the new release (example issue: [#923](https://github.com/alphagov/govuk-prototype-kit/issues/923))